 - Require mask usage that covers both the mouth and nose for both staff and customers

 - Face shields can provide an additional protection

-- Provide posters both outside and inside facility encouraging hand hygiene and mask use
+- Provide posters both outside and inside the facility encouraging hand hygiene and mask use

 - Ensure customers understand what is expected of them before they enter your business.